Saturday's Scottish Gossip

 Celtic boss Ange Postecoglou wants his side to surpass the highest top-flight points haul of 106, which was set by Brendan Rodgers' treble winners in 2016-17.
 (Scotsman)

-Celtic midfielder Reo Hatate has worked with closely with first-team coach Gavin Strachan to improve his game, manager Ange Postecoglou has revealed, and the Japan international is "always the first in the door after a game asking for feedback".
+Celtic midfielder Reo Hatate has worked closely with first-team coach Gavin Strachan to improve his game, manager Ange Postecoglou has revealed, and the Japan international is "always the first in the door after a game asking for feedback".
 (Glasgow Times)

 New York City manager Nick Cushing has refused to confirm if the club will look to recall James Sands, who has had limited game-time under Michael Beale, before his Rangers loan spell ends in the summer.
 (Football Scotland)

 Hearts boss Robbie Neilson has backed his goalkeeper Zander Clark - who he rates as the best in the Premiership - to replace the injured Craig Gordon as Scotland number one when Euro qualifying begins next month.
+(Edinburgh Evening News)

 New Aberdeen defender Angus MacDonald says the club's target this season is a European place despite the form struggles that led to the sacking of manager Jim Goodwin.
 (Press & Journal)